bartonicek/plotscaper/cran-comments.md

-This is a small patch release integrating a feature fix in the JavaScript version of the package.
+This is a small patch release integrating some changes to CSS of the underlying JavaScript package to make it work better with bookdown.

 ## R CMD check results